-The Drafting Committee should address and resolve whether subsection (b) should remain in bracketed form within the Act, or whether the brackets should be removed.
-The Reporter is of the view that at a minimum, the Act must include subsection (b) in unbracketed form in jurisdictions that have enacted the Uniform Assignment of Rents Act, perhaps with a Legislative Note to that effect.
-Otherwise, this Act would create a potential conflict between the rights of an assignee of rents to enforce that assignment by appointment of a receiver under UARA and under this Act.
-Likewise, to facilitate enactment in states in which other case law or statutory law makes appointment of a receiver mandatory in certain cases involving mortgage enforcement, the provisions of Section 5 should facilitate the Act's consistency with those existing state laws.
+Some members of the Drafting Committee have expressed some concern with subsection (b), even in bracketed form.
+The provision remains in the draft, albeit in bracketed form, because in a state that has enacted UARA, this Act should not create a conflict between the rights of an assignee of rents to enforce that assignment by appointment of a receiver under UARA and under this Act.
+Likewise, to facilitate enactment in a states in which other law makes appointment of a receiver mandatory in certain cases involving mortgage enforcement, the provisions of Section 5 should facilitate the Act's consistency with those existing state laws.